deep-entertainment/safehouse/design/sfx/rebeca_breaking_down.md

 #sfx

-A wounded Rebeca just shot Calvin, limps into the room and finally breaks down.
+A wounded Rebeca just shot Calvin, limps into the room, and finally breaks down.